sgsaenger/vipster/roadmap.md

 # V0.5:

+- [ ] parse different bravais lattice specifications
+  - [ ] transform to primitive representation
 - [ ] Speed up rendering
   - [x] Deleted unnecessary setUniformValue calls
   - [ ] Evaluate Displaylists and VBOs
 - [x] Select Atoms graphically
   - [ ] Do something with it
 - [x] Improved startup by removing unnecessary bond calculations
+- [x] Fixed bug asking for PW parameters when saving to xyz

 # In the long run, wishlist: